s2-t2/weather_forecast/README.md

-Application that tells the weather based on city name. </br>
+#Web application that uses Openweathermap API to give the weather based information given the name of city
-API used: openweathermap